IntersectMBO/cardano-haskell-packages/README.md

 This is convenient for users who can't or don't want to put their packages on Hackage.

-## How to use the package repository
+## How to use CHaP

-To use the package repository from cabal, add the following lines to your `cabal.project` file:
+To use CHaP from cabal, add the following lines to your `cabal.project` file:

 ```